-Minnesota fishing vacations are some of the best in the United States and the Brainerd Lakes area is proud to host some of the best fishing Minnesota has to offer.
+Minnesota fishing vacations are some of the best in the United States and Brainerd is proud to host some of the finest fishing Minnesota has to offer.

-Gull Lake is the largest and most popular lake in the area and a draw for multi species fishing and water sports.
+Gull Lake is the largest and most popular lake in the area and a draw for multi-species fishing and water sports.
 The Gull Lake chain consists of eight lakes and bays and runs from just north of Brainerd to Nisswa Lake through a series of lakes and channels.
 There are several restaurants on the lake accessible by boat and snowmobile.
-Round Lake is a small lake connected to Gull and a popular local lake for fishing.
-North Long is not connected to Gull but located very close and is a very popular lake for fishing and water sports.
-The very popular Ivens on the Bay is located on the lake and accessible by boat.